yuwzho/acme-fitness-store/azure-spring-apps-enterprise/README.md

 This application is composed of several services:

 * 4 Java Spring Boot applications:
   * A catalog service for fetching available products.
-This application will use Azure AD authentication to connect to PostgreSQL
+This application will use Microsoft Entra ID (formerly Azure Active Directory) authentication to connect to PostgreSQL
   * A payment service for processing and approving payments for users' orders
   * An identity service for referencing the authenticated user
   * An assist service for infusing AI into fitness store